Walking your dog at the White Cliffs of Dover

 - If you are walking with your dog between 1 March and 31 July, your dog should be kept on a short lead in all areas to help protect ground nesting birds.

-- We have ponies and sheep grazing at several locations on the cliffs.
-Although the ponies are not dangerous to dogs, please make sure that dogs are well supervised when around the ponies.
+- We have ponies and cows grazing at several locations on the cliffs.
+Although the animals are not dangerous to dogs, please make sure that dogs are well supervised when around the ponies.
 We'll put up signs to let you know where the ponies are and when your dog need to be on a lead.

 - Unfortunately we can’t allow dogs (except assistance dogs) in either the visitor centre or Mrs Knotts tea-room.
 We do have outside seating and a place to tie your dog to at both locations, as well as bowls of drinking water.